-The extent of the variation is considered to be in the public interest, as the proposal remains consistent with the objectives of the zone, allowing for a new dwelling in a residential zone, with a bulk and scale consistent with the locality.
-Compliance with the FSR standard based on this would be unreasonable, with clause 1.3(c) demonstrated as fulfilled.
+• The extent of the variation is considered to be in the public interest, as the proposal remains consistent with the objectives of the zone, allowing for updating of an aging dwelling.
+Compliance with the building height standard based on this would be unreasonable, with clause 1.3(c) demonstrated as fulfilled.